yaobinwen/learn-linux-kernel/jammy/README.md

 - Inspect CPU Information: Retrieve details about the CPU, including supported frequencies, governors, and power states.
 - Set Power Policies: Configure power management policies to balance performance and power usage according to the system's needs.

+### `include/linux`

+On 2024-06-16, I needed to add the file `include/linux/circ_buf.h`.
+Then it occurred to me that `include/linux` probably has all the interface header files for Linux.

 ### `scripts/dtc`

 This directory contains the source files for the Device Tree Compiler (DTC).
 The DTC is a tool used to compile and decompile device tree source files.
 Device trees are a data structure for describing the hardware components of a system, used particularly in embedded systems and ARM-based platforms.